Login with Patreon

 “Wally,” Harry spoke aloud, weaving all of his will and intent into his words.
 “Come to me!”

-Then, with a pop, an elf crumbled into a heap of limbs on the tiles before him.
+An elf crumbled into a heap of limbs on the tiles before him.

 The usually refined elf looked like skin and bones, as if something had sucked out all the meat from his body.